-As of March 3, 2024, the Company had a 2018 Stock Option Plan (the "2018 Plan") and no other stock-based compensation plan.
-The 2018 Plan was adopted by the Board of Directors of the Company on May 8, 2018 and approved by the shareholders of the Company at the Annual Meeting of Shareholders of the Company on July 24, 2018.
+As of March 2, 2025, the Company had a 2018 Stock Option Plan (the "2018 Plan") and no other stock-based compensation plan.
+The 2018 Plan was adopted by the Board of Directors of the Company on May 8, 2018 and approved by the shareholders of the Company at the Annual Meeting of Shareholders of the Company on July 24, 2018, and amended by the shareholders of the Company on July 18, 2024 and provides for the grant of options to purchase up to 1,550,000 shares of common stock of the Company.
 Prior to the 2018 Plan, the Company had the 2002 Stock Option Plan (the "2002 Plan") which had been approved by the Company's shareholders and provided for the grant of stock options to directors and key employees of the Company.
 All options granted under the 2018 Plan and 2002 Plan have exercise prices equal to the fair market value of the underlying Common Stock of the Company at the time of grant, which, pursuant to the terms of such Plans, is the reported closing price of the Common Stock on the New York Stock Exchange on the date preceding the date an option is granted.
 Options granted under the Plans become exercisable 25% one year after the date of grant, with an additional 25% exercisable each succeeding anniversary of the date of grant, and expire 10 years after the date of grant.
-Options to purchase a total of 800,000 shares of Common Stock of the Company were authorized for grant under the 2018 plan.
-At March 3, 2024, options to purchase a total of 252,050 shares of Common Stock were available for grant under the 2018 Plan and 542,700 shares of Common Stock of the Company were reserved for issuance upon exercise of stock options under the 2018 Plan.
+At March 2, 2025, options to purchase a total of 877,038 shares of Common Stock were available for grant under the 2018 Plan and 665,650 shares of Common Stock of the Company were reserved for issuance upon exercise of stock options under the 2018 Plan.